Note

 -skip:Directory='.*\\App_Data\\jobs\\continuous\\ApplicationInsightsProfiler.*' -skip:skipAction=Delete,objectname='dirPath',absolutepath='.*\\App_Data\\jobs\\continuous$' -skip:skipAction=Delete,objectname='dirPath',absolutepath='.*\\App_Data\\jobs$' -skip:skipAction=Delete,objectname='dirPath',absolutepath='.*\\App_Data$'

-Is Application Insights Profiler running?
+Is Application Insights Profiler for .NET running?

-Profiler runs as a continuous WebJob in the web app.
+The Profiler runs as a continuous WebJob in the web app.
 You can open the web app resource in the Azure portal.
 In the WebJobs pane, check the status of ApplicationInsightsProfiler.
 If it isn't running, open Logs to get more information.

 Verify that the content of the Azure Diagnostics configuration deployed is what you expect.